 With the acrobatics of her emblem the hare, Seydel’s Ruth makes leaps from the banalities of her daily life into an expansive, alchemical imagination that embraces the shape-shifting of meaning, the occult in letters, and the magical invocations of animals—domestic and hallucinatory.
 For Ruth, the creation of self is tenuous, the artistic impulse implacable, and the distance between the ecstatic and melancholic “infra-thin.”
 She writes, “I’ll invent who I am, against what is.
 My time and name: a Queens of the mind.”

-A Picture Is Always a Book accompanies the exhibition “Robert Seydel: The Eye in Matter,” which will open at the Queens Museum of Art in 2015 and the Center for Paper and Book Arts at Columbia College Chicago in 2016.
+A Picture Is Always a Book accompanies the exhibition “Robert Seydel: The Eye in Matter,” which will open at the Queens Museum of Art in July 2015 and the Center for Paper and Book Arts at Columbia College Chicago in 2016.
 The exhibition debuted at Smith College Neilson Library in Fall 2014.

 A prolific artist and writer, Robert Seydel (1960-2011), created a multi-layered, highly original body of work marked by both an unrelenting sense of play and an extraordinary and eclectic body of knowledge.
 Seydel’s ongoing and interrelated series incorporated collage, drawing, photography, narrative and lyric writing, often using various personas and fictional constructs.
 Beginning in 2000, Seydel created a vast series of works using the alter ego Ruth Greisman, who was inspired by his aunt of the same name, including the “journal pages” collected in A Picture Is Always a Book (Siglio, 2014) and the works Seydel himself selected for Book of Ruth (Siglio, 2011).
 Other Seydel alter egos and invented personas include S., author of the Songs of S. (Siglio and Ugly Duckling Presse, 2014), Saul Greisman (“scholar of sewage”), Eckstein-Sousa (“sometimes lecturer and a kind of [failed] poet with Proustian leanings”), and R. Welch (a professor developing a theory of “the biochemical construction of Charismatic figures”), among others.